knoebelja/global-hooks/README.md

 In the project directory, you can run:

--`npm start`: run app in the development mode.
+- `npm start`: run app in the development mode.
 Opens to [http://localhost:3000](http://localhost:3000) automatically.
--`npm test`: launch the test runner.
+- `npm test`: launch the test runner.
--`npm run build`: build app for production to the `build` folder.
+- `npm run build`: build app for production to the `build` folder.